gribbler25/team-profile/README.md

   </br>

   <h2 id="test"> Testing instructions:</h2>
   To test this application, simply run 'node index' from the command line, answer question prompts, and if error follow error code instructions.
+Individual test files for the successful creation of class constructor Employee object also available.

   </br>